zeek/zeek/scripts/base/frameworks/notice/main.zeek.rst

          Indicates that a server is using a potentially unsafe cipher

-      .. zeek:enum:: ZeexygenExample::Zeexygen_One Notice::Type
+      .. zeek:enum:: ZeekygenExample::Zeekygen_One Notice::Type

-         (present if :doc:`/scripts/zeexygen/example.zeek` is loaded)
+         (present if :doc:`/scripts/zeekygen/example.zeek` is loaded)

-         Any number of this type of comment will document "Zeexygen_One".
+         Any number of this type of comment will document "Zeekygen_One".

-      .. zeek:enum:: ZeexygenExample::Zeexygen_Two Notice::Type
+      .. zeek:enum:: ZeekygenExample::Zeekygen_Two Notice::Type

-         (present if :doc:`/scripts/zeexygen/example.zeek` is loaded)
+         (present if :doc:`/scripts/zeekygen/example.zeek` is loaded)

-         Any number of this type of comment will document "ZEEXYGEN_TWO".
+         Any number of this type of comment will document "ZEEKYGEN_TWO".

-      .. zeek:enum:: ZeexygenExample::Zeexygen_Three Notice::Type
+      .. zeek:enum:: ZeekygenExample::Zeekygen_Three Notice::Type

-         (present if :doc:`/scripts/zeexygen/example.zeek` is loaded)
+         (present if :doc:`/scripts/zeekygen/example.zeek` is loaded)

-      .. zeek:enum:: ZeexygenExample::Zeexygen_Four Notice::Type
+      .. zeek:enum:: ZeekygenExample::Zeekygen_Four Notice::Type

-         (present if :doc:`/scripts/zeexygen/example.zeek` is loaded)
+         (present if :doc:`/scripts/zeekygen/example.zeek` is loaded)

          Omitting comments is fine, and so is mixing ``##`` and ``##<``, but